-Japan's economy has continued its moderate recovery trend.
+Japan's economy has continued to recover moderately.

 Overseas economies -- mainly advanced economies -- have been recovering, albeit with a lackluster performance still seen in part.
 In this situation, exports have been picking up.
 Business fixed investment has been on a moderate increasing trend as corporate profits have improved.
-Public investment has more or less leveled off at a high level.
-Private consumption as a whole has remained resilient against the background of steady improvement in the employment and income situation, although recovery in some areas has been sluggish.
-Housing investment, which continued to decline following the front-loaded increase prior to the consumption tax hike, has recently started to bottom out.
-Against the backdrop of these developments in demand both at home and abroad, industrial production has been picking up, due in part to the progress in inventory adjustments.
-Business sentiment has generally stayed at a favorable level.
+Public investment has entered a moderate declining trend, although at a high level.
+Private consumption has been resilient against the background of steady improvement in the employment and income situation.
+Housing investment has bottomed out and shown some signs of picking up.
+Reflecting these developments in demand both at home and abroad, industrial production has been picking up.

-With regard to the outlook, Japan's economy is expected to continue its moderate recovery trend.
+With regard to the outlook, Japan's economy is expected to continue recovering moderately.

 Exports are expected to increase moderately mainly against the background of the recovery in overseas economies.
-As for domestic demand, public investment is expected to enter a moderate declining trend, albeit maintaining a somewhat high level.
+As for domestic demand, public investment is expected to continue its moderate declining trend, albeit maintaining a somewhat high level.
 Business fixed investment is projected to continue a moderate increasing trend as corporate profits follow their improving trend.
 Private consumption is expected to remain resilient with the employment and income situation continuing to improve steadily.
-Housing investment is projected to regain its resilience gradually.
+Housing investment is projected to pick up.
 Reflecting these developments in demand both at home and abroad, industrial production is expected to increase moderately.

-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on April 7 and 8, 2015.
+1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on May 21 and 22, 2015.

-Meanwhile, risks to the outlook include developments in the emerging and commodity-exporting economies, the prospects regarding the debt problem and the risk of low inflation rates being protracted in Europe, and the pace of recovery in the U.S. economy.
+Meanwhile, risks to the outlook include developments in the emerging and commodity-exporting economies, the prospects regarding the debt problem and the momentum of economic activity and prices in Europe, and the pace of recovery in the U.S. economy.

-On the price front, excluding the direct effects of the consumption tax hike, producer prices are declining relative to three months earlier, reflecting the significant fall in international commodity prices to date, and the year-on-year rate of increase in consumer prices (all items less fresh food) is about 0 percent.
+On the price front, excluding the direct effects of the consumption tax hike, producer prices have stopped declining relative to three months earlier, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices (all items less fresh food) is about 0 percent.
 Inflation expectations appear to be rising on the whole from a somewhat longer-term perspective.

-With regard to the outlook, excluding the direct effects of the consumption tax hike, producer prices are expected to decline at a reduced pace for the time being, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices is likely to be about 0 percent for the time being, due to the effects of the decline in energy prices.
+With regard to the outlook, excluding the direct effects of the consumption tax hike, producer prices are expected to rise moderately for the time being, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices is likely to be about 0 percent for the time being, due to the effects of the decline in energy prices.